Lineup of electric vehicles from budget to luxury with Canadian price comparison overlay

 Does the Tesla Model 3 qualify for the EVAP rebate?

 No Tesla Model 3 qualifies for EVAP.
-The cheapest Model 3 in Canada is the Long Range RWD at approximately $54,990, which exceeds the $50,000 transaction value threshold after mandatory fees.
+The cheapest Model 3 in Canada is the Long Range RWD at approximately $54,990, which exceeds the $50,000 transaction value threshold.
 There is no base or standard-range Model 3 in the current Canadian lineup.
-The Model Y Standard Range at $49,990 is the cheapest Tesla in Canada, but it also exceeds the $50,000 cap after dealer fees.
+The Tesla Model Y RWD base at $49,990 is the cheapest Tesla in Canada and is on the official EVAP eligible vehicle list — it qualifies for the $5,000 rebate.
+The Model Y Long Range AWD ($59,990) and Performance ($69,990) do not qualify.

 Is it cheaper to own an EV than a gas car in Canada?